eins78/hello-world-web/README.md

 # Hello World (Wide) Web

-Webserver that shows HTML with "Hello World" and some version information.

-* mainly to test CI/CD things (builds, deployments, …)
+Main purpose is to test CI/CD workflows (builds, deployments, …) and tools (Docker, Kubernetes, …) and services.

 * no build step
 * relatively small footprint (less than 2MB in prod)
-* large dev-dependency (prettier, 14MB), usefull to check build sizes dev vs prod
+* large dev-dependency (prettier, 14MB), usefull to compare build sizes of dev vs prod
 * CSS styles as static assets, to check proper routing/serving.

-Run, then open <http://localhost:3000> or `open http://localhost:$PORT`.
+Run, then open <http://localhost:8080> or `open http://localhost:$PORT`.

 ## Run with nodejs